Accommodation and Campus Life

 In addition, for students interested in sports/athletics, UConn has an excellent Student Recreation Facility/Field House, which has a large selection of workout equipment and athletic activities, including an Olympic-sized swimming pool, an indoor track, and a wide variety of fitness classes.
+Exchange students interested in taking advance of the UConn Recreation center can apply for a membership.
 Other activities include ice skating at our indoor skating rink and horseback riding or polo at our equestrian facility.
 For those interested in team sports, there are many different types of intramural sports available through the Campus Recreation office at the Field House.

 Student Health Services

 UConn has excellent health care facilities available for students.
 Information about services available to students, insurance and Frequently Asked Questions can be found on the Student Health Services website.